rinnegan72/Full-stack-todo-application/README.md

 ```

 # React front end
-navigate to react-todo and use the following
+navigate to react-todo and use the following,
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts